eul3er/bdups/README.md

 Options:
-1. With two arguments (core count, path):
+II With two arguments (core count, path):
 Look at the given path and execute the basic algorithm

-2. With three arguments (core count, path1, path2)
+I With three arguments (core count, path1, path2)
 Look at path1 for the given files in path2 and execute basic algorithm